elektito/qbee/README.md

 breakpoints using `break`, and evaluate expressions using `print`.
 Run `help` to get a full list of all available debugger commands.

+`qbee` has a fairly extensive test suite.
+You can run the tests using
+pytest: `python -m pytest`

-qbee requires python 3.9 or higher.
+Python 3.9 or higher is required.
 This is needed because:

  - Python 3.9 allows having `classmethod` and `property` decorators on the same method.